AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/inventory-stock-transfer.md

 The [!DNL Store Fulfillment] solution uses native Adobe Commerce Inventory Management.
 By default, the [!DNL Commerce] configuration assigns all web inventory to the default stock, which can not have additional sources assigned.
 Because a website can only be assigned a single stock, a merchant must configure a new stock and optionally transfer their default source inventory to a source that is assigned to the appropriate scope.
 Then, the source can be assigned to the new stock.

+[!IMPORTANT]
+>
+>Merchants must maintain the default source for all proudcts that makeup group and bundle product types.
+These products should have an inventory quantity that meets the minimum quantity threshold for in stock items and include a stock status of In Stock.

 These configuration changes helps you accomplish three things:

 1. [Transfer inventory to source](https://docs.magento.com/user-guide/catalog/inventory-bulk-transfer-inventory.html) to move inventory from the default stock/source to the new stock/source.